 - Open Relationships: When a couple or set of partners are currently open to new romantic or sexual partners.
 Relationships may “open” and “close” periodically based on the circumstances desired & achieved.

 - Casual dating/casual sex: Even if you’re just getting back into the dating world and haven’t discussed exclusivity with anyone yet, if you’re seeing and/or sleeping with more than one person at the same time and telling them that it’s taking place and they’re OK with it, that’s an ENM relationship.
 If you’re NOT telling them about it, that’s cheating, even if it’s just a one night stand or you’ve only been together a few weeks.

 OK, so WHY are people ethically non-monogamous?

 There are as many ways to answer this as there are types of ENM relationships, and everyone’s reasoning is different.
-Some people view non-monogamy as a lifestyle choice, while others experience it as an orientation or a fundamental part of their identity.
+Some people view non-monogamy as a lifestyle choice, while others experience it as an orientation or a fundamental part of their sexual or romantic identity.
 A person may land on polyamory after a long period of struggling with “serial monogamy” – going from one serious relationship to another to another, while always thinking about what else is out there when you’re with one person.
 Some may feel like this is how they are meant to love for their whole life; that they were “born this way”.
 Many LGBTQ+ folks find polyamory or ENM a natural and obvious arrangement so they can honor all the types of people they love.
-Still others may choose ENM in response to meeting a love interest who dates that way presently, and they want to join in.
+Still others may choose ENM in response to meeting a love interest who dates that way presently, and they want to join in the fun.